Smokefree/Auahi Kore is about youth, whānau and communities living a smokefree life.

 Smokefreerockquest aims to motivate young musicians to prove their ability and realise the heights they can reach in their music careers.
 It has been steadily growing over the past 28 years – today two-thirds of all New Zealand secondary schools (over 800 bands) participate in the competition, and audience numbers exceed 10,000 every year.

-Smokefree Pacifica Beats is the sister event to Smokefreerockquest.
-Smokefree Pacifica Beats recognises and reflects the unique cultural identity of Aotearoa New Zealand and the South Pacific.
+Smokefree Tangata Beats is the sister event to Smokefreerockquest.
+Smokefree Tangata Beats recognises and reflects the unique cultural identity of Aotearoa New Zealand and the South Pacific.

-Find out more about how these events support high school students’ creative development through Smokefree and watch videos of past Smokefree Pacifica Beats and Smokefreerockquest participants talking about their experiences.
+Find out more about how these events support high school students’ creative development through Smokefree.

 Research and Evaluation